 People, as individual sources of evidence, are crucial in criminal cases.
 In more complex cases, even hundreds of people may be interrogated.
 So it is not uncommon in WIDEN’s practice to receive a concerned phone call from a client who has been called in for questioning.
 What to expect in such a case?

-When you are called to give testimony as a witness, you will usually begin by explaining the specific event to which the questioning relates.
+When you are called to give statements as a witness, you will usually be explained the specific event to which the questioning relates.
 However, the investigator is not obliged to answer all the questions that may be of interest to you.
 At this stage, the criminal investigation is still in progress and no information is given to third parties.

 A witness has the right to request a lawyer, but this does not mean that your right to a lawyer is as absolute as that of the suspect.
 If the witness fails to appear with a suitable representative within two working days of the questioning, the procedure will be carried out without one.